DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 }
 ```

+### fscan

-The fscanf function and the fopen have very unique parameters which are stated below.
+The fscanf function has a return type of integer.
+It returns the number of successful number of variables that the value from the input has been assigned to.
+Therefore, this can be used to check whether all the data inside the input file has been read.
+The fscanf function has a very unique parameters which are stated below.

 ```c
 fscanf(file_variable, format_specifier, assignment_variables);